 - A touch of turquoise green

-For brushes, I stick with two:
+For brushes, the artist sticks with two:

 - Raphaël round brush, size 10